“Shark thought of just about everything when making this well-engineered machine.”

 - Works well on hard floors, carpets, and area rugs

 - Vacuum hose is difficult to click back into place

-In this age of smart home technology and robots that can automatically vacuum your floors, an upright vacuum doesn’t seem all that glamorous.
+In this age of smart home technology and robot vacuums that clean your floors, an upright vacuum doesn’t seem all that glamorous.
 However, a good upright is still essential for most homes, especially those with pets.
-You also need an upright vacuum with attachments to reach high places, and most people pull out the upright when it’s time for that weekly or biweekly big house cleaning.
+You also need an upright vacuums with attachments to reach high places, and most people pull out the upright when it’s time for that weekly or biweekly big house cleaning.
 One of the huge downsides to using an upright vacuum. however, is that the better-performing vacuums are often heavy or cumbersome.

-Shark, a brand known for creating solid upright vacuums with affordable price tags, recently came out with a new vacuum called the Shark Apex UpLight Corded LiftAway.
+Shark, a brand known for creating some of the best vacuums with affordable price tags, recently came out with a new vacuum called the Shark Apex UpLight Corded LiftAway.
 Shark claims it offers full-sized power in a lightweight machine that’s easy to manage.
 I tested out the Apex UpLight to see if this little vac was as powerful as it sounded.
 Here’s my full review of the Shark Apex UpLight Corded LiftAway.